sjung-stat/Telco/Telco-Customer-Churn-Prediction.md

 # 4 Data Cleaning

-Load the dataset into R and get a glimpse of our data.
+Load the dataset into R and get a glimpse of our data to see how our dataset looks like.

 ``` r
 telcodata <- read_csv("telcodata.csv")